akpw/mktxp/README.md

 Connected Wifi Devices:  15
 -----------------------  --
 ```
-Hmmm, that toaster could probably use a better signal... \
+Hmmm, that toaster could probably use a better signal... :) \
-But let's get back on track and proceed to the business of exporting metrics to Prometheus.
+But for now let's get back on track and proceed with the business of exporting RouterOS metrics to Prometheus.

 ## Exporting to Prometheus
-For getting your routers' metrics into an existing Prometheus installation, we first need to connect MKTXP to it. \
+For getting your routers' metrics into an existing Prometheus installation, we just need to connect MKTXP to it. \
-To do that, let's edit Prometheus config file:
+Let's do just that via editing the Prometheus config file:
 ```
 nano /etc/prometheus/prometheus.yml
 ```